 During the tail end of his time at Ubisoft, Fish would begin working with Renaud Bédard on Fez, a 2D puzzle-platformer.
 In 2008, Fish entered Fez into the Independent Games Festival where the game won an award for "Excellence in Visual Art".
-After getting fired from a Montreal-based studio, Fish went independent and founded Polytron to work full-time on Fez.
+After being fired by Ubisoft Montreal, Fish went independent and founded Polytron to work full-time on Fez.
 Fish would spend the next four years working on the game before releasing it in April 2012.

 Phil Fish is a member of Kokoromi, an experimental game collective based in Montreal.

 Fez II and Exit from the Games Industry

 Fish and Polytron announced Fez II with a trailer on June 13, 2013.
 However, on July 27, 2013, Fish announced that Fez II was cancelled, and that he he would be leaving game development.
 The abrupt cancellation announcement followed Fish's response to antagonizing comments made by Marcus Beer on GameTrailers's Invisible Walls podcast.
 The event was at the time the latest in a series of social media blow-ups involving Fish.
 As of June 2014, Fish has not announced a public return to the industry.

 On June 18, 2014, Fish took to his Twitter account to criticize YouTube users that create monetized videos of Fez.
 After receiving backlash from other Twitter users in response, he subsequently protected his Twitter account, limiting access to his tweets before deleting his account entirely.
 The content of the tweets that led to the backlash and ultimate account deletion were republished on GameSpot:

 - "YouTubers should have to pay out a huge portion of their revenue to the developers from which they steal all their content...[Ad] revenue should be shared with developers," he continued.
 "This should be built into YouTube.
 Anything else is basically piracy."